 The Best Teeth Whitening Products to Use at Home

-If you have yellow teeth due to stains from food, drink or aging then you should be able to use at home devices or products to help restore your smile.
-There are three main options for teeth whitening at home: toothpastes, strips, and light devices.
+If you have yellow teeth due to stains from food, drink, or aging then you should be able to use at home devices or products to help restore your smile.
+There are three main options for teeth whitening at home: toothpaste, strips, and light devices.
 Pastes offer minimal whitening results, due to low levels of bleaching ingredients, which also means they have a low chance of permanently damaging your enamel.
-Strips and light devices provide more dramatic results, since the whitening ingredients make full contact with teeth for longer periods of time.
+Strips and light devices provide more dramatic results since the whitening ingredients make full contact with teeth for longer periods of time.

-Whitening toothpastes pastes typically contain mild abrasives like hydrated silica, sodium bicarbonate, and calcium carbonate to polish and remove surface stains, essentially getting the “whitening” effect by scraping off the stains.
-Whitening toothpastes can also possibly contain low concentrations of active hydrogen peroxide to bleach teeth, which will strengthen the whitening effect.
+Whitening toothpaste pastes typically contain mild abrasives like hydrated silica, sodium bicarbonate, and calcium carbonate to polish and remove surface stains, essentially getting the “whitening” effect by scraping off the stains.
+Whitening toothpaste can also possibly contain low concentrations of active hydrogen peroxide to bleach teeth, which will strengthen the whitening effect.